 Woot Tech firmly believes that innovation is an innate talent.
 One that has to be brushed and nurtured to shine in its radiance.
 Since an early start is pivotal to technological success, Woot Tech has always strived to ignite that hitherto unquenchable spark of unmanned innovation.
 Keeping this in mind, they opt for the brightest young minds in this industry.

 The Woot Tech internship program accepts tech-minded students all year round.
-The company prides itself on providing students with hands-on experience in the full spectrum of air vehicle design along with its attendant development process.
+The company prides itself on providing students with hands-on experience in the full spectrum of air vehicle design and its attendant development process.
 As a result, these students are provided with their first exposure to drone technology.
 One where they are taught anything and everything, from the drawing board to actual flight.

 Woot Tech believes their interns are an unforgettable and integral part of their team.
 Therefore, they want their interns to explore the world of drones.
 This way, they strive to ensure that their inventions reach the coming generations, who would be inspired to create even better designs.